cluhmann/python-psych-workshop/README.md

 * Ability to program Python without any further learning
 * Encyclopedic knowledge of ecosystem, APIs, etc.

-In other words, the nitty-gritty details of usin gthese tools on a day-to-day basis.
+In other words, the nitty-gritty details of using gthese tools on a day-to-day basis.

 ## Outline